Table of Contents

 In this subsection, we are expanding on the full functionality provided in the content selection step of the wizard.

-In this step, you will see information about Zendesk content found on the subdomain you have linked to the specific Transifex project.
-More specifically you will see a list of either:
+In this step, you will find information about Zendesk content on the subdomain you linked to the specific Transifex project.
+More specifically, you will see a list of either:

 • Articles